 Kelsey Grammer is surely most famous for his role as Dr Frasier Crane in sitcoms Cheers and Frasier.
 He is the recipient of several Primetime Emmy Awards, Globe Awards and a Tony Award.
 His theatre credits include My Fair Lady, Big Fish and Finding Neverland.

-Soprano Danielle de Niese makes her West End debut.
+Soprano Danielle de Niese makes her West End debut as Aldonza and Dulcinea.
 Her opera credits include The Merry Widow, Don Pasquale and Bel Canto.

 Lonny Price directs, following recent directional credits which include Lady Day at Emerson’s Bar and Grill and Sunset Boulevard.